oracle-livelabs/analytics-ai/generative-ai-chef/6-try-untuned/try-untuned.md

 Before we go and start tuning our model.
 We want to know how well the T5 based model is going to perform without tuning.
 What we're going to do is load the model and generate some recipes based on the out-of-the-box T5 base-model.

-Estimated Lab Time: -- 5
+Estimated Lab Time: -- 5 minutes

 ### Objectives

 In this lab, you will:

-* Test the untuned LLM model in order to asses it's performance.
+* Test the untuned LLM model to asses it's performance.

 ## Task 1: Make sure the right kernel is selected